-We have found during benefit reviews; Group Income Protection is one of (if not the) most sought-after insurance by employees.
+Perhaps unsurprisingly, Group Income Protection is one of, if not the, most sought-after insurance benefit by employees.

-With only about 17,500 policies in the whole of the UK, most employees have understandably never heard of it or even know what it covers.
+Despite the demand, with only about 17,500 policies in the whole of the UK, most employees have never heard of it or at least don’t really understand what it covers.

-In this guide we are going to explain Group Income Protection and help businesses establish the right policy for the best price.
+In this guide, we are going to explain Group Income Protection and help businesses find their perfect policy for the best price.

 - 1 What is a Group Income Protection Insurance Policy?